0ssamaak0/DLTA-AI/README.md

 # Other Features 🌟

 - Threshold Selection (Confidence and IoU)
-- Select Classes (from 80 COCO classes)
+- Select Classes (from 80 COCO classes) with option to save default classes
 - Track assigned objects only
 - Merging models (Run both models and merge the results)
 - Show Runtime Type (CPU/GPU)